Posted on September 28, 2022 at 08:29 PM

-Auto theft is a widespread crime that increased dramatically during the pandemic, according to NICB.
-And without the right insurance coverage, having your vehicle stolen can be costly.
+Vehicle theft is the nation’s number-one property crime, costing an estimated $7.4 billion in 2020, the FBI reports.
+Auto theft is a widespread crime that increased dramatically during the pandemic.
+Without the right insurance coverage, having your vehicle stolen can be costly.

 The NW Insurance Council encourages drivers to consider optional Comprehensive or Other than Collision Coverage because it is the only policy that will help pay to repair or replace a stolen vehicle.
 This type of policy also pays - up to the limits of the policy - for vehicle damage not caused by a collision with another vehicle, including damage from fire, hail, windstorm, auto glass breakage and even if the vehicle hits a deer.